Screencasts for making multipanel scientific figures using Inkscape

 - Do all your work in a folder.
 Put your image files in there.
 Save your SVG file in there.
 Save early and often.

 - Import all your images: Either Link or Embed.
 Note things can be “above” or “below” others.
 Click or drag over to select.
 Hold the “shift” key to select multiple objects.

 - Composite your images to make your design: Lock proportions to avoid stretching.
 Turn “snapping” on or off.
 Set height and width directly to resize.
 Use Align and Distribute (switch to "relative to first selected").

-- Duplicate label to make more: Select both, duplicate object, move.
+- Duplicate label to make more: Select label, duplicate object, move.
 Repeat as necessary.

 - Finish each label: Replace each letter as necessary.
 Use Align and Distribute to center.
-Select both and group.
 Use align and distribute to put labels at corners of each panel.

 - Create arrows: Use the Line Tool to draw a straight line segment (click, click-click).
 Then use Fill and Stroke tool to set the line width and add arrow head to start (or end).

 - Set the Page Size: Open Document Properties.
 Resize Page to Drawing.
 Set background to not be transparent (increase alpha channel to 255).

 - Export Finished Figure: Export PAGE.
 Set width to 1200pixels.
 Save with name “Lastname-Original.png” The resultant PNG file is your finished figure.

 Note: Do not share your finished figure or include in your METHODS manuscript until your methods have been followed!